-The behavior observed in this analysis can have several explanations.
+The behaviour observed in this analysis can have several explanations.
 First, the historical information of the focal agent in terms of position, velocity and acceleration is already very informative when inferring the motion of the vehicle.
-Second, most scenarios do not contain interactions that drastically impact the future trajectory of the focal agent.
-Even though nuScenes is one of the most complex trajectory forecasting datasets and includes several highly interactive scenarios, this is still insufficient.
+Second, most scenarios lack interactions that drastically impact the future trajectory of the focal agent.
+Even though nuScenes is one of the most complex trajectory forecasting datasets and it includes several highly interactive scenarios, this is still insufficient.
 This is one of the main weaknesses of current motion prediction benchmarks.
 In the most safety critical situation, other road users should play a crucial role.
 However, this is not reflected in the current benchmarks, which should cover a wide range of edge cases.
 These rare occurrences are easily missed and thus are often missing in datasets.
 Humans are naturally proficient at dealing with these extreme cases, but this is not true for autonomous systems.
 Therefore, we need to deal with it carefully.
 Another conclusion we can draw from this analysis is the importance of dynamic object detection.
 Object detectors are usually trained on single images.
-However, this can be suboptimal.
-Humans show an understanding of the dynamics of scenes.
+However, this can be sub-optimal.
+Humans exhibit an understanding of the dynamics of scenes.
 If objects move against a static background, we can detect them quite easily, despite darkness, rain or other occlusions.
-A dynamic object detection system would prevent missing objects in specific frames and drag this error into the next stages of the pipeline.
+A dynamic object detection system would prevent missing objects in specific frames, thus avoiding dragging or carrying this error into the next stages of the pipeline.